 - Before staining be sure to clean your deck thoroughly.
 Consult your local hardware store for the chemical cleaner that’s right for your deck based on the material.
 To avoid streaking or staining don’t apply cleaner in direct sunlight.
 Avoid bleach.
 Pressure washing is an excellent option as well.
 Be sure to allow at least two days for the deck to dry before applying stain.

-- How often your deck will need to resealed depends on the amount of exposure to the elements as well as the type of products you choose.
+- Resealing your deck depends on the amount of exposure as well as the type of products you choose.
 Watch for signs of graying with water based products.
 Oil based sealants will need your attention when water no longer sheets.

-- When refinishing – Take time to sand weathered areas, raised woodgrain, splintered wood or any other marks that could show through your finish.
+- When refinishing: Take time to sand weathered areas.
+Raised woodgrain, splintered wood or any other marks could show through your finish.
 Apply finish in the cooler part of the day.
 You can choose from oil or water based finishes.
-A water based finish will allow the wood to breath enabling water to pass through more easily, and so be less likely to mildew.
+A water based finish will allow the wood to breath enabling water to pass through more easily.
+This will be less likely to mildew.
 Oil based finishes seal the wood by penetrating deeper. and can bring out the natural beauty of the wood grain.
 Of course this depends on whether your choosing a clear, semi-transparent or color stain.
 There are also oil water hybrids coming into the market that you may want to consider.